khadesh/PgnConverterCS/README.md

-PgnConverterCS is a small javascript library designed to very quickly perform a few tasks for converting to and from Pgn notation to smith notation (1. e4 e5 it to e2e4 e7e5 or reverse).

-PgnConverterCS is a small javascript library designed to very quickly perform a few tasks:
+PgnConverterCS is a small C# library designed to very quickly perform a few tasks:

 It can read a PGN string (or string of pgns all merged together) in, and break that file in an array of arrays of smith notation moves (instead of 1. e4 e5 it will give [['e2e4', 'e7e5']]), it will also create a new line for every subline it finds.
 It can read a Smith notation string in and feedback a list of PGN moves.